Tucupita Marcano Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.26 team ERA ranks 16th across all league pitching staffs.
+- The Cardinals' 4.32 team ERA ranks 18th among all MLB pitching staffs.

-- The Cardinals give up the ninth-fewest home runs in baseball (58 total, one per game).
+- The Cardinals surrender the ninth-fewest home runs in baseball (60 total, one per game).

-- Flaherty (3-4) takes the mound for the Cardinals in his 12th start of the season.
-He's put together a 4.81 ERA in 58 2/3 innings pitched, with 58 strikeouts.
+- Montgomery gets the start for the Cardinals, his 12th of the season.
+He is 2-6 with a 4.48 ERA and 55 strikeouts in 60 1/3 innings pitched.

-- In his most recent appearance on Saturday, the right-hander tossed seven innings against the Cleveland Guardians, giving up one earned run while surrendering seven hits.
+- His most recent time out came on Sunday against the Cleveland Guardians, when the lefty tossed five innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.